Clustering Coefficient Reflecting Pairwise Relationships within Hyperedges: Evaluation

 In the existing definitions, the clustering coefficient is $0$ in motifs III, IV-a, and IV-b, where nodes are involved by the hyperedges.
 For the densest motif VI, $C_{\mathrm{Zhou}}$ is only $1/3$.
 In contrast, $C_{\mathrm{proposed}}$ is greater than 0 when neighbors are related and $1$ for motif VI, capturing pairwise neighbor relations missed by the existing definitions and satisfying Condition 3.

-\subsection{Empirical Evaluation using Real-world Datasets}
+\subsection{Empirical Evaluation Using Real-world Datasets}

+In this section, we demonstrates the advantages of our proposed definition in two ways: (1) The proposed definition can measure clustering characteristics similar to existing clustering coefficients contained in hypergraphs.
+(2) The proposed definition takes extreme values like 0 or 1 less frequently and can calculate values according to local density where existing definitions would assign a value of 0.

 We evaluate the proposed clustering coefficient on three real-world hypergraphs: primary-school~\cite{Benson2018,Stehle2011}, email-Enron\cite{Benson2018,Klimt2004}, and NDC-classes~\cite{Benson2018}.
 The primary-school hypergraph is a contact network, which nodes represent persons and hyperedges represent sets of persons who contact each other face-to-face at close range.
 The email-Enron hypergraph is an email network, which nodes represent email addresses and hyperedges represent sets of all addressees of senders and receivers of each email.
 The NDC-classes hypergraph is a drug network, which nodes represent class labels (e.g., serotonin reuptake inhibitor) and hyperedges represent sets of class labels applied to each drug.
-We removed multiple hyperedges in the original hypergraph and extracted the largest connected component. \Cref{table:Dataset} provides dataset statistics, and \Cref{figure:Motifs} shows the order-3 motif counts.
+We removed multiple hyperedges from the original hypergraph and extracted the largest connected component.
+We removed multiple hyperedges because our definition does not account for edge multiplicity.
+We used the largest connected component to avoid disconnected subgraphs that might skew clustering coefficient calculations, since clustering coefficients are most meaningful in connected networks. \Cref{table:Dataset} provides dataset statistics, and \Cref{figure:Motifs} shows the order-3 motif counts.
 Primary-school has smaller hyperedges while NDC-classes has larger ones.
 Primary-school and email-Enron have similar motif distributions, contrasting with NDC-classes which has more motifs III and IV.

-The calculated clustering coefficients on each dataset are shown in \Cref{table:Dataset}.
-The all average clustering coefficients decrease in the same order: primary-school, email-Enron, and NDC-classes, indicating $C_{\mathrm{proposed}}$ captures similar structural densities as the existing definitions.
+In addition to these three datasets, we provide evaluation results on five additional diverse datasets in the Supplementary Information, including both small-scale (DavisClub) and large-scale networks (threads-math-sx with over 170,000 nodes)~\cite{Lotito2022}, which further demonstrate the robustness and generalizability of our approach across various network scales and domains.